Spreading speeds in reducible multitype branching random walk

-and a further application of Lemma \ref{upper lemma} gives that
+and a further application of Lemma~\ref{upperlemma} gives that

-Let $\cG{n}$ contain all information on reproduction up lines of descent to the first in either $\last$ or generation $n$.
-These are optional lines --- \citet{MR1014449}.
+The set of particles obtained as those first in their lines of descent that are either in $\last$ or in generation $n$ forms an optional line, as in \citet{MR1014449}.
+Let $\cG{n}$ contain all information on reproduction down lines of descent to particles in this line.
 In this sequential process the first in any line of descent with a type in $\last$ is necessarily of type $\tau$.
-For any $\sigma \in \last$ and $\theta$,
+For any $\sigma\in\last$ and $\theta$,